-Then, in 2018, Bell dropped the Super DH.
-It is basically a beefier version of the 3R that looks more like a dirtbike helmet, rather than just a trail helmet with a chinbar.
-The Super DH is both BMX- and DH-rated.
-The Bell Super DH now seems better suited for enduro racers, anyone who wants one helmet for climbing and descending, or riders who want to take one helmet on a trip to ride both bike park and singletrack while saving room in their duffel bag.
+In 2018, Bell dropped the Super DH.
+It is basically a beefier version of the Super 3R that looks more like a dirtbike helmet, rather than just a trail helmet with a chinbar.
+The Super DH MIPS is both BMX- and DH-rated.
+The Bell Super DH MIPS helmet now seems better suited for enduro racers, anyone who wants one helmet for climbing and descending, or riders who want to take one helmet on a trip to ride both bike park and singletrack while saving room in their duffel bag.

 - Available in seven different colors

 - Certifications: ASTM F-1952-15, ASTM F2032-15, CE EN1078, CPSC Bicycle

 - Weight: 880g total.
 480g for half-shell, 400g for chinbar

 $300$325 (Available at Competitive Cyclist and other retailers)